IIIF/api/source/api/presentation/3.0/index.md

 ##### Annotation Page
 {: #overview-annotationpage}

-An ordered list of Annotations that is typically associated with a Canvas but may be referenced from other resource types as well.
+An ordered list of Annotations that is typically associated with a Canvas but may be referenced from other types of resource as well.
 Annotation Pages collect and order lists of Annotations, which in turn provide commentary about a resource or content that is part of a Canvas.

 ##### Annotation
 {: #overview-annotation}